Skip to main content

 Install Template via Template Manager

-After you've created your custom template, you can either upload it to the PDF Working Directory using an FTP client or zip up the files and install them via the PDF Template Manager.
+After you've created your custom template, you can zip up the files and install them via the PDF Template Manager.

 Zip Archive Structure